go-nv/goenv/plugins/go-build/README.md

 ### Using `go-build` standalone

-If you have installed go-build as a standalone program, you can use the `gp-build` command to compile and install Golang versions into specific locations.
+If you have installed go-build as a standalone program, you can use the `go-build` command to compile and install Golang versions into specific locations.

 Run the `go-build` command with the exact name of the version you want to